 - It is not mandatory to prove mens rea under Section 138 of the Negotiable Instrument Act, 1881.

 - Under Section 138 of Negotiable Instrument Act, 1881, Proceedings come under the ambit of Section 14 Insolvency and Bankruptcy Code, 2016.

 The quasi-criminal nature of Section 138 can easily be understood by including punitive punishment of imprisonment up to 2 years and a fine that may amount to double the amount of cheque and by the adoption of the Code of Criminal Procedure.

 Yogendra Pratap Singh v.
 Savitri Pandey

-Hence, the complainant filed the complaint under section 138 of NI ACT,1881
+The complainant filed the complaint under Section 138 of NI ACT, 1881

 In this case, the status of premature complaint was in question.

-In this case, the Hon’ble Supreme Court held that no cause of action arises until the period of fifteen days is passed.
-The Court is barred from taking cognizance of any complaint made before the passing of fifteen days of receipt of the notice, even if fifteen days have passed since the notice gets served.
+The Supreme Court held that no cause of action should arise until 15 days have passed.
+The Court is barred from taking cognisance of any complaint made before the passing of 15 days of receipt of the notice, even if 15 days have passed since the notice is served.

 Ripudaman Singh v.
 Balkrishna

 In this case, two people sold their agricultural land to Mr X, who made the part payment for the property and issued two post-dated cheques to the sellers.